 Based on the summary above, it is reasonably likely that should the ratepayers wish to dispose of a scheme and the Council takes all reasonable steps to advise them of the consequences, then the Council will have limited liability concerns.
 However this matter is yet to be tested by judicial review or private action in New Zealand.
 In any case, no disposal is planned within the next 20 years.

 APPENDIX X GLOSSARY OF ASSET MANAGEMENT TERMS

-AMP Activity Management Plan ----- --------------------------
+Acronyms and A bbreviations ---------------- --------------